Yagisan/The-Bustling-Valley/README.md

 **[Multiple Spouses](https://www.nexusmods.com/stardewvalley/mods/6227)**  allows you to have multiple spouses, kisses, pregnancies, spouse rooms, etc.

 # Other Post Installation FAQ

+## Does this work in multiplayer ?

+Generally speaking this should work in multiplayer via the Internet, LAN, or local split screen mode.
+As with the unmodded game, some events may need to be triggered by the host, and/or each farmhand individually.

+Please note that multiplayer primarily relies on community testing and bug reporting.

 ## Using the WaterBot